dandavies23/jargon-unchained/README.md

 Jargon Unchained 2.0 is the online app version of a business jargon dictionary.
 It is [deployed on Heroku](https://jargon-unchained.herokuapp.com/).

-Jargon Unchained was first published as an entertaining [business jargon e-book](https://leanpub.com/jargonunchained) a seven years ago.
-The book’s writer and stakeholder “Len Guff” published under pseudonym as even though the book was humorous in tone, its target was the B2B industry in which he worked.
+Jargon Unchained was first published as an entertaining [business jargon e-book](https://leanpub.com/jargonunchained) seven years ago.
+The book’s writer and stakeholder “Len Guff”, published under a pseudonym, was humorous in tone, its target was the B2B industry, where Len worked.

-Its intended audience were people, like him, who were perhaps newly-qualifed or fresh from university and were hearing bosses and CEOs employing jargon which sounded smart but was perhaps fundamentally stupid.
-This said there has been interest from business people who use the jargon but are interested in its correct etymology and correct usage.
+The intended audience are people like Len.
+Perhaps newly-qualifed, or fresh from university?
+These people listened to bosses and CEOs use business jargon which sounded smart - but also sounded stupid.
+However, CEO's, managers and people working in businesses (who all use this jargon), also expressed an interest in learning about the jargon's etymology and usage.

 ## Former strategy

-In interview the author claimed his intended growth strategy was to:
+In an interview the author claimed his intended growth strategy was to:

 1. Largely give volume 1 away for free and build on a word-of-mouth reputation